fflo/crashplan-code42-server/README.md

 First Installation Howto: [Activate your Code42 Server][2]

 ### What's new
-Starting with version 7 code42-server (proserver) is now running as user crashplan instead of root for security reasons.
+Starting with version 7 or higher, code42-server (proserver) is now running as user crashplan instead of root for security reasons.

 ### Environment Variables